nebev/ssg-js/README.md

 # SSG - Secure Shell GUI

 ## Background
-This program shows a pretty GUI for all the SSH server connections found in your ~/.ssh/config file.
+This program shows a pretty GUI for all the SSH server connections found in your SSH config file.
 Simply type to filter and use the arrow keys to select.
 Press enter to open the SSH connection.

 ## Installation